Anstice Gibbs

-Dame Anstice Gibbs, DCVO, CBE (2 January 1905, in Hertfordshire – 7 February 1978, in Hampshire) was the Chief Commissioner of the Girl Guides Association in the UK for ten years, and vice-chair of the World Association of Girl Guides and Girl Scouts (WAGGGS) from 1957 to 1960.
+Dame Anstice Gibbs, DCVO, CBE (2 January 1905 – 7 February 1978) was the chief commissioner of the Girl Guides Association in the UK for ten years, and vice-chair of the World Association of Girl Guides and Girl Scouts (WAGGGS) from 1957 to 1960.

 Family and personal life

 Anstice Rosa Gibbs and her twin brother, Bernard, were born on 2 January 1905 in Aldenham to the Venerable Hon.
 Kenneth Francis Gibbs, Canon of St. Albans, and Mabel Alice Gibbs née Barnett.
 Anstice was the youngest of six siblings.
 The family moved to the Old Rectory, Hatfield, then after her father's death in 1935, to Leicester, briefly, then to Redbourn, Hatfield.
 By the 1950s Gibbs was living in Oakham, Rutland.
 From the 1960s until her death, she lived in Brimpton Common, Berkshire.
 After her death, a service of thanksgiving was held at St Martin-in-the-Fields, London.